 Your relationship with your PCP is an important one.
 It’s worth it to find the right fit.

-PCPs can be physicians, nurse practitioners, clinical nurse specialists, or physician assistants.
+PCPs can be physicians, nurse practitioners, clinical nurse specialists or physician assistants.
 Dr. Mathes is a family medicine physician, providing care for people of all ages, from newborn to older adults.

-“Finding a PCP who you feel comfortable with, and who is familiar with your health issues, is important,” Dr. Mathes says.
+“Finding a PCP who you feel comfortable with, and who is familiar with your health issues, is critical,” Dr. Mathes says.
 “You’re more likely to make and keep appointments when you have a connection with your provider.
 This ongoing relationship offers a valuable resource.”

 What an Annual Wellness Includes

 During your annual wellness visit, your PCP will talk with you about your health, personal and family history, and habits.
-You’ll have your blood pressure, height, and weight measured.
-Depending on your age and health risks, this appointment might also include a blood draw.
+You’ll have your blood pressure, height and weight measured.
+Depending on your age and health risks, this appointment also might include a blood draw.

 Routine Vaccines

-An annual wellness visit may also include vaccines.
+An annual wellness visit also may include vaccines.
 Staying current on immunizations is an important way to protect your health and prevent more serious illness.

-Vaccine recommendations depend on your health, risk factors, age, and other conditions.
+Vaccine recommendations depend on your health, risk factors, age and other conditions.
 Common vaccines include:

-• Annual flu shot: Recommended for everyone 6 months and older.
+- Annual flu shot: Recommended for everyone 6 months and older.
 Getting this vaccine can help protect you from getting a serious case of the flu.

-• Shingles: Recommended for adults over age 50.
+- Shingles: Recommended for adults over age 50.
 This vaccine can prevent the painful, blistering rash caused by reactivation of the virus that causes chickenpox.

 “Staying up to date on vaccines and needed health screenings can help you stay healthier in the long run,” Dr. Mathes says.
 “We want people to feel comfortable with their care team and to talk about concerns they might have.
 We’re here to provide you with information so you can make the best, most informed decisions about your health care.”